Code360In/katacoda-scenarios-32/build-docker-img/step1.md

 CMD ["python", "app.py"]
 </pre>

-* **RUN** lets you execute commands inside of your Docker image.
+* **RUN** lets you execute commands inside  your Docker image.
 The command executs once at build time and get written into your Docker image as a new layer.

 * **CMD** lets you define a default command to run when your container starts.
 E.g. start your web application’s app server when the image is run (only one CMD command in the DockerFile).